-Making an attached attribute searchable
+Making an attached attribute searchable/sortable

 - 1. In Configuration Manager, be sure that Properties windows show their Annex tabs.
 If they do not: - a.
 Go to the View menu and select Options. - b.
 In the resulting dialog box, select the Show Annex tab in object properties check box. - In the tenant for your UCS, go to Business Attributes > Interaction Attributes > Attribute Values. - 3.
-Open the Properties window for the attribute that you want to make searchable (for example, Service Type). - 4.
-On the Annex tab, create a section named settings if it does not already exist. - 5.
-In this settings section, create an option named is-sortable and give it the value true.
+Open the Properties window for the attribute that you want to make searchable (for example, Service Type).